-The terms right view and right understanding are commonly used to mean sammā ditthi but are not strictly accurate.
-The Buddha explained sammām ditthi as the knowledge of the Four Noble Truths.
+The terms right view and right understanding are commonly used to mean samma ditthi but are not strictly accurate.
+The Buddha explained samma ditthi as the knowledge of the Four Noble Truths.
 This life is based on the law of cause and effect.
 Its nature is that in order to eliminate the effect the cause has to be eliminated.
 The impermanent nature of this world is founded on the law of cause and effect.
-To go beyond this impermanence, in order to reach ultimate bliss, one has to follow the Noble Eightfold Path.
-If someone understands this law of cause and effect, if someone understands the need to go beyond and reach the ultimate bliss following the Noble Eightfold Path, that person can conduct their mindfulness very skillfully.
+To go beyond this impermanence, in order to reach ultimate bliss, one has to follow the Noble Eight Fold Path.
+If someone understands this law of cause and effect, if someone who understands the need to go beyond and reach the ultimate bliss following the Noble Eight Fold Path, that person can conduct their mindfulness very skilfully.
 Such a person possesses right mindfulness.

 We cannot achieve anything without commitment and dedication.
 Meditation is the same.
-It is essential we understand why we meditate, why it is necessary, and how it benefits us.
+It is essential that we understand why we meditate, why it is necessary, and how it benefits us.
 In general, our lives are limited to what we experience externally.
-So many people think meditation helps to maintain good health, improve memory, lessen stress, and helps us lead an organized life.
-While they are correct in the surmise, these should be secondary benefits.
+So many people think that meditation helps to maintain good health, improve memory, lessen stress, and helps us lead an organized life.
+While they are correct in the surmise these should be secondary benefits.
 The number one goal of meditation is to understand the reality of life.
-The person focused on understanding the reality of life through meditation thus experiences a healthy mind.
-The person who focuses on understanding the reality of life through meditation thus experiences enhanced memory skills.
+The person focused on understanding of the reality of life through meditation thus experiences a healthy mind.
+The person, who focuses on understanding the reality of life through meditation thus experiences enhanced memory skills.
 The person who focuses on understanding reality of life through meditation thus experiences lower stress levels.
 The person who focuses on understanding reality of life through meditation thus experiences a more organized life.
 The person who focuses on understanding the reality of life through meditation thus becomes unshaken by the ups and downs of life.
-So, if you expect such worldly benefits from meditation you will get them as by-products as you focus on understanding the reality of life.
-Therefore, our aim of meditation should become understanding the reality of life.
+So, if you expect such worldly benefits from meditation you will get them as by products. as you focus on understanding the reality of life.
 This understanding can be achieved through the Four Establishments of Mindfulness.
 You now know that right mindfulness is developed through the Four Establishments of Mindfulness.

-We have an ordinary mindfulness, which really is no help at all when we want to alleviate pain or sorrow.
-Mundane mindfulness cannot carry us to an understanding of life or to eradicate sorrow.
-It cannot calm our restless minds.
-However right mindfulness or sammā sati can do this.
+We have an ordinary mindfulness, which really is no help at all when we want to stop pain or sorrow.
+This mundane mindfulness cannot carry us to an understanding of life or eradicate sorrow.
+It cannot calm or collect our restless minds.
+But right mindfulness or samma sati can do this.
 This right mindfulness is developed within the establishments of mindfulness.
-The Buddha taught that there are four methods through which mindfulness can be developed.
+The Buddha taught that there are four systems through which mindfulness can be developed.
 These are called the Four Establishments of Mindfulness.

-- 1. Kāyānupassanā, which is establishing mindfulness of the body. - 2.
-Vedanānupassanā, which is establishing mindfulness of feelings.

-- 3. Cittānupassanā, which is establishing mindfulness of thought. - 4.
-Dhammānupassanā, which is establishing mindfulness of facts that contribute to understanding the reality of life.
+- 1. Kayanupassana, which is establishing mindfulness of the body. - 2.
+Vedananupassana, which is establishing mindfulness of feelings. - 3.
+Chittanupassana, which is establishing mindfulness of thought. - 4.
+Dhammanupassana, which is establishing mindfulness of facts that contribute to understanding the reality of life.

-These four establishments of mindfulness lead to an understanding of the reality of life.
-In the following chapters, we will discuss the Four Establishments of Mindfulness in detail.
+These four establishments of mindfulness lead to understanding the reality of life.
+In the preceding chapters, we will discuss in detail the Four Establishments of Mindfulness, which target the understanding of the reality of life.